Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

-Another option if you have a cutting machine is to cut it out with freezer paper and paint it on.
+Another option if you have a cutting machine is to paint on burlap by using freezer paper as a stencil.
 Click here to check out my tutorial on how to paint on burlap with freezer paper.

-Check out my video tutorial on how to make stamps with felt and foam to make this burlap sign by clicking here.
+Check out my video tutorial on how to make stamps with felt and foam to make this painted burlap sign by clicking here.

 That’s all there is to it!
 Attach the burlap to the wood with either a hot glue gun or double-sided tape.

-To find out how to make this cute easy light up snowman, click here to check out my tutorial!
+You can find out how to make this cute easy light up DIY snowman here.

 Remember to head over to Remodelaholic (click here) to find out how to make all these other #CreativeChristmas challenge projects!

 I hope you enjoyed the tutorial!
 Make sure you check out the playlist of all the Creative Christmas challenge projects by clicking here!